-Upgrading our energy infrastructure to protect against natural disasters and other threats -- the IIJA includes funding for transmission, energy storage, and distribution demonstration projects to harden and enhance resilience in collaboration with electricity infrastructure operators.

-- Utilization of IIJA programs and other incentives for operators and facilities to enhance investment in affordable, reliable, and resilient energy systems with high environmental performance. - Modernizing the regulatory and permitting process to speed project construction. - Implementation of IIJA provisions to plan for electric transmission needs and the \$65 billion authorized under the new law to promote the construction of new transmission capacity. - Programs that help to finance innovative, leading edge energy technologies and infrastructure, including funding under IIJA to establish hydrogen hubs and clean hydrogen manufacturing, as well as carbon capture pilot and demonstration projects.
+- Upgrading our energy infrastructure to protect against natural disasters and other threats -- the IIJA includes funding for transmission, energy storage, and distribution demonstration projects to harden and enhance resilience in collaboration with electricity infrastructure operators. - Utilization of IIJA programs and IRA incentives for operators and facilities to enhance investment in affordable, reliable, and resilient energy systems with high environmental performance. - Support policies to enhance growth of new power generation technologies like nuclear deployments to power economic growth drivers like data centers and manufacturing. - · Modernizing the regulatory and permitting process to speed project construction - Implementation of IIJA provisions to plan for electric transmission needs and the \$65 billion authorized to promote the construction of new transmission capacity. - Programs that help to finance innovative, leading edge energy technologies and infrastructure, including funding under IIJA to establish hydrogen hubs and clean hydrogen manufacturing, as well as carbon capture pilot and demonstration projects.